 The two number 9s are extremely similar and could easily be mistaken for each other if not viewed together.
 In one Wilde is holding a book and in the other he is not.
 They are included in the archive as photographs 9A and 9B.
 The additional number 9 means that there are 28 photographs from 1882.
 To these we can add three known photographs taken by Sarony in 1883 of Wilde with shorter hair.
 Therefore the current number of Sarony images of Oscar Wilde stands at 31.

 Included are the last four photographs (numbers 24-27) which this web site postulates were taken at a later date.
 For more see Last Four.

 One of the photographs (number 18) became the subject of a copyright infringement suit by Sarony against the Burrow-Giles Lithographic Company, which had marketed unauthorized lithograph trade cards based the image.
 The federal trial court for the Southern District of New York awarded a $610 judgment to Sarony (the equivalent today of over $13,000).
 The judgment was affirmed by the U.S. Circuit Court for the Southern District of New York, and subsequently by the Supreme Court of the United States.
 (See Copyright below)

-In a long career it is estimated that Sarony photographed 30,000 celebrities including Mark Twain, Walt Whitman, Tchaikovsky, and up to 200,00 members of the general public.
+In a long career it is estimated that Sarony photographed tens of thousands of celebrities including Mark Twain, Walt Whitman, Tchaikovsky, and as many members of the general public.